 ATLYS is a classically trained, crossover string quartet comprised of four women.
 Hailed for being incredibly passionate and interactive, they create a concert atmosphere that is absolutely mesmerizing.

 Together, the four are creating an ATLYS of music, filled with melodies and tunes from nations all around the world.
 Using the string quartet as their blank canvas, they veer outside of the classical music box to develop imaginative covers of beloved music by electrifying their instruments and using looping pedals.
 At the same time, they enjoy returning within the borders of that box to perform lesser-known classical works, creating a program that is both diverse and intriguing.

-ATLYS has over 700 performances under their belt, having charmed audiences around the world representing Lincoln Center in New York City.
+ATLYS has nearly 1000 performances under their belt, having charmed audiences around the world representing Lincoln Center in New York City.
 Their shows are captivating, and they take pride in drawing people into their concerts who may have never otherwise been interested in attending a quartet performance.
 Being an acoustic and therefore easily mobile group, they also enjoy performing in unconventional spaces such as art galleries, warehouses, bars, and houses.